 Parallelograms was premiered (World, European, German) on February 03, 2016 at transmediale 2016 in Berlin as an installation: video loop of the film (32 minutes) with a synchonized map video.
 A pamphlet was also given out which included a text written by Brian Holmes.
-Article about the talk between Brian Holmes and I at opening night.
+Article about the talk on opening night.

 A preview, in the form of a series of photo-grids, was published in the Summer 2014 issue of Cabinet Magazine.